tanfengzhou/tanfengzhou.github.io/_pages/research.md

 </h3>

 **Overview:**
 I use seismology to study major earthquakes globally, and collaborate with others to form multidisplinary studies.
+Case studies include the 2025 Myanmar M 7.8 earthquake and the 2025 Kamchatka M 8.8 earthquake.

 <!-- Add images under /images/projects/environmental-seismology/ -->
 <!-- Example: